craftbone/hi-world/README.md

 # hi-world
-second github repository

-This is my second try on following the tutorial.
-Hope it works
+This is my second try on following the tutorial. \ Hope it works